Mansi242401/SQL-Ecommerce-data-analysis/direct_traffic_analysis.md

 From our data, to find direct traffic :

 1. We will put `utm_source` in `website_sessions` table as `NULL`, because anything with a value in `utm_source` gives us paid traffic.
 2. For `http_referer`, if we see that it has `NULL` value, then it is a direct type-in i.e. users are directly typing our website in browser.
-If it is not NULL, we can call it an organic search.In the context of e-commerce, organic search is crucial for attracting potential customers who are actively searching for products or information related to the business.
+If it is not `NULL`, we can call it an organic search.
+In the context of e-commerce, organic search is crucial for attracting potential customers who are actively searching for products or information related to the business.
 Let's write queries to pull this data

 ```sql